 What’s the Best Way to Ship?

 The best shipping method is that in which best suits your business’s goals and your customer’s experience.
 Deciding what goes into your shipping affairs is a decision on the balance between costs and service.
-The price and margin of your products is one of the biggest factors in determining the best way to ship for your business.
+The price and margin of your products are one of the biggest factors in determining the best way to ship for your business.
 With higher costs, you may need to provide better customer service.